IsmailsGit/Docker-Learning/Containers and Docker Notes.md

 We do touch Dockerfile, You have to capitalise the first letter when creating a dockerfile and it doesn't have an extension.

 #We use the python image and the version
-FROM python:3.8-slim
+<br> FROM python:3.8-slim
-#We are setting the work directory so that any commands after this will be run in this directory
+<br> #We are setting the work directory so that any commands after this will be run in this directory
-WORKDIR /app
+<br> WORKDIR /app
-#We are going to copy all of the files from our current directory
+<br> #We are going to copy all of the files from our current directory
-COPY . .
+<br> COPY . .
-#We install flask
+<br> #We install flask
-RUN pip install flask
+<br> RUN pip install flask
-#We expose port 5002, we are making this port available so we can access the container from our local host, this makes the application accessible from outside the container
+<br> #We expose port 5002, we are making this port available so we can access the container from our local host, this makes the application accessible from outside the container
-EXPOSE 5002
+<br> EXPOSE 5002
-#The cmd command tell docker to run our python application
+<br> #The cmd command tell docker to run our python application
-CMD ["python", "app.py"]
+<br> CMD ["python", "app.py"]

 Next step is to build your docker image use the command below

 docker build -t imagename . - This builds a docker image the docker build part of the command initiates the build process, the -t tags the image with a name in this case imagename, the . represents the current directory and tells docker to look for the docker file there, if we were in a different directory we would do ./ and then the name of the directory your docker file is in.
-After it builds a docker image we wull run it as a container to do that use the command below
+<br> After it builds a docker image we wull run it as a container to do that use the command below
 <br> docker run -d -p 5002:5002 nameofthecontainerwe'reusing - the -d runs the container in detached mode which means running it in the background and the -p followed by the ports is mapping the port 5002 on my machine to the port 5002 in the container and then the name of the image we're using